mpkerr/pysudoku/README.md

 involve a recursive tree search where multiple possible moves remain after invariant removal.

+Logical invariants include singles, hidden block eliminations, and n-ary eliminations.

-A hidden block elimination applies when a value may only appear in a single row or column of a block, and thus cannot apply to the cells shared in the same column or row.
+* A hidden block elimination applies when a value may only appear in a single row or column of a block, and thus cannot apply to the cells shared in the same column or row.

-n-ary eliminations apply within blocks, cells, or rows where there exists greater than n cells that can take on a given combination of n values.
+* n-ary eliminations apply within blocks, cells, or rows where there exists greater than n cells that can take on a given combination of n values.

+* single elimination coerces a cell that can take on only a single value to that value

 Game Generator
 --------------